fixopen/phone/sqlite/ReadMe.txt

 ========================================================================
-    STATIC LIBRARY : sqlite Project Overview
+    STATIC LIBRARY : SQLite Project Overview
 ========================================================================

-AppWizard has created this sqlite library project for you.
+AppWizard has created this SQLite library project for you.

 No source files were created as part of your project.

-sqlite.vcproj
+SQLite.vcproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.